sgomes/blog/src/posts/2017-04-24-material-money-sample/index.md

 ## Overview

 So what went into making this PWA?
-Here are a few higlights:
+Here are a few highlights:

 - **Vanilla (no frameworks).** I wanted to see what it took to develop a nice-feeling application without using any frameworks or complex runtime libraries.
 As a single-page application, this was quite doable; it may be harder for larger applications, but I hope to explore that at some point.
 - **Smooth.** The goal is for the app to always hit 60fps.
 Transitions are CSS-driven with JS orchestration, which works quite well, given that the app is not scripting-heavy, and the main thread is usually free.
 The app also uses [Material Components for the web](https://github.com/material-components/material-components-web) for the UI elements, that have themselves been built with performance in mind.
 Beyond that, there are a number of interesting tricks in there to speed things up, such as using proxy elements in animations.